ghidora77/GEE_Labs_Website/docs/Lab_04.md

 If not, it might be worth testing some other regression functions, adding more predictor variables, collecting more training data, or all of the above.
 In remote sensing research, this is not a one-step process - to find value in these models, you will need to continuously improve, iterate and retest your assumptions.

-> Question 2: Upload your predicted layer and your satellite imagery basemap.
+> **Question 2**: Upload your predicted layer and your satellite imagery basemap.
 Discuss the salient features of the predicted output and which steps you may want to take in order to improve the results.

 ## Nonlinear Regression